qwertie/learn-react/docs/tutorial-5.md

 This example introduces the concept of state, which is required if the user can make changes to the data in the program.
 The state of an object is the second type parameter to `React.Component`, in this case `{count:number}`, which means, the state is an object that has a `count` property of type `number`.

-**You are not allowed to change the state of a component directly.** Don't write `this.state.count += 1`; instead you must create a _new_ state object and pass that new object to `this.setState`, as denmonstrated in the `onClick` handler in this example:
+**You are not allowed to change the state of a component directly.** Don't write `this.state.count += 1`; instead you must create a _new_ state object and pass that new object to `this.setState`, as demonstrated in the `onClick` handler in this example:

     this.setState({count: this.state.count+1});